In this article:

 - For internal consumption, mix crushed garlic and honey.
 Take this mixture two or three times a day.

-Menthol is the chief compound in peppermint which may be responsible for its benefits.
+Peppermint may improve lung function.
+(17) Menthol is the chief compound in peppermint that may be responsible for its benefits.

 Oils extracted from peppermint help alleviate coughs and reduce the symptoms of throat infection, bronchitis, asthma, and sinusitis.
 Peppermint oil was also found to be antimicrobial and antispasmodic.
 (18)